Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: Introduction

 A consequence of the categorified theory is that these same building blocks suffice for the decomposition of the Betti table of much more general complexes.
 Theorem~\ref{thm:extremal rays refined} provides the full statement and proof, and implies the previously known results.

-Here is the special case of this result when the homology has finite length.
+Here is the special case of our result when the homology has finite length.
 By a (homologically) shifted resolution, we mean a complex of finitely generated graded free modules the form

 that has homology only at $\FF_{k}$.

 \begin{cor} Let $\FF\in \DD^b(S)$ have finite length homology.
 Then $\beta(\FF)$ is a positive rational combination of Betti tables of shifted free resolutions of modules of finite length. \end{cor} As in the case of resolutions, the decomposition is algorithmic and, in a certain sense, unique.